SadatArefin/Calendar-For-DSA-and-System-Design-Preparation/README.md

 - **Goal Details Modal**: Click any day to view, edit, or add custom goals and notes.
 - **Reminders & Notifications**: Set daily reminders for each goal.
 Get native desktop notifications at your chosen time.
 - **Custom Goal Support**: Add your own custom reminders and notes for any date.
+- **Theme Customization**: Switch between dark and light modes, with 7 beautiful color themes to choose from.
 - **Persistent Storage**: All goals and reminders are saved locally in `goals.json`.
 - **Cross-Platform**: Runs on Windows, macOS, and Linux.
 - **Modern, Responsive UI**: Clean, desktop-friendly design with smooth navigation.